• Home

 • The benefits and research evidence for Tai Chi for health and rehabilitation

-• How to adapt and integrate Tai Chi Exercises (seated and standing) into clinical practice for rehabilitation of both individual or group treatments.
+• How to adapt and integrate Tai Chi Exercises (seated and standing) into clinical practice for rehabilitation of both individual or group treatments

-(See the research evidence here)
+Benefits: (See the research evidence here)

 With regular practice research has shown that Tai Chi may help: